janv93/large-trading-api/README.md

 ## Requirements:

+- node
 - install or use mongodb web version
-- get api keys and secret of one of 3 exchanges: binance, kucoin, alpaca
+- get api keys and secret of one of 3 exchanges: binance, kucoin, alpaca (recommended binance+alpaca for all tickers)

 ## Notes/Learnings: